-Election of the council members of a public JSC shall be only through cumulative voting.
-Election of the council members of a private JSC shall be under the principle of prorated representation of shareholders in the council or through cumulative voting.
-The specific method of electing members of the council of a private JSC is defined by its charter.
+Election of the council members of a public JSC will be only through cumulative voting.
+Election of the council members of a private JSC will take place under the principle of prorated representation of shareholders in the council or through cumulative voting.
+The specific method of electing council members of a private JSC is defined by its charter.

 The same person may be elected to the council for an unlimited number of times.
 A council member cannot be simultaneously a board member, or a member of the internal audit commission or the sole external auditor ('the auditor') of the company, or both.
-This limits the possibility for abuse by board members of their powers.
-The number of the council members shall be established by the general shareholders' meeting.
+This limits the possibility of abuse of powers by board members.
+The number of the council members should be established by the general shareholders' meeting.

-A council member shall exercise its powers in strict compliance with the terms of relevant contract with the JSC and its charter, and a council member who represents respective shareholders shall exercise its powers in accordance with the shareholder's instructions as well.
+A council member must exercise its powers in strict compliance with the terms of the relevant contract with the JSC and its charter, and a council member who represents shareholders must also exercise its powers in accordance with their instructions.

 With regard to the composition of the board, the JSC Law stipulates that any person having full civil capacity, except the auditor or a member of the council of the company, may be elected to the board.

-Should the chair of the council be unable to perform his or her duties, they shall be performed by a council member appointed by the council, unless the charter or the JSC Council Regulation, if any, stipulate otherwise.
+Should the chair of the council be unable to perform his or her duties, such duties should be performed by a council member appointed by the council, unless the charter or the JSC Council Regulation, if any, stipulate otherwise.

 The JSC Law introduced provisions regarding council committees for the first time.
 The council may form permanent or provisional committees from among its members to study and prepare matters within the council's competence.
-The JSC law provides for the right to establish an audit committee and an information policy committee.
-The committees shall be headed by council members offered by a shareholder who does not control the company's activities.
-The procedure of the committees' establishment and activity shall be specified by the charter or the JSC Council Regulation, if any.
+The JSC Law provides for the right to establish an audit committee and an information policy committee.
+The committees should be headed by council members elected from among the nominees proposed by a non-controlling shareholder.
+The procedure of the committees' establishment and activity should be specified by the charter or the JSC Council Regulation, if any.

 Nevertheless, international board practice concerning establishing committees of a council or board, or both, is still not widely spread in Ukraine.
-The policy committee is the most popular committee in Ukrainian JSCs.
-A compensation committee is established only on the councils of some Ukrainian companies.
-Other committees, popular in common law countries, such as finance, administration or shareholder committees, are not developed in Ukraine.
+The policy committee is the most common committee in Ukrainian JSCs.
+Compensation committees tend to be established only on the councils of some Ukrainian companies.
+Other committees, popular in common law countries, such as finance, administration or shareholder committees, are not often found in Ukraine.

-All matters of day-to-day operations of a JSC, except for those delegated to another JSC body pursuant to law, the charter, a resolution of the general shareholders' meeting or a resolution of the council, shall fall under the competence of the sole director or members of the board (the directors).
-Generally, the following director duties are specified in a JSC charter:
+All matters of day-to-day operations of a JSC, except for those delegated to another JSC body pursuant to the law, the charter, a resolution of the general shareholders' meeting or a resolution of the council, falls under the competence of the sole director or members of the board (the directors).
+Generally, the following directorial duties are specified in a JSC charter:

 a drawing up draft resolutions of the general shareholders' meeting;